mdgeorge4153/portfolio/ocaml/mapreduce/README.md

 3110; previous iterations of the course had the students implement MapReduce using threads.

+Files of note:
+ * `ps5b.pdf`   contains the complete assignment description
+ * `release`    contains the starter code that was provided to the students
+ * `sol/mdg39`  contains my complete working solution (removed from public repo;
+   ask me for a copy if interested)

 For this project, students were required to implement a controller that coordinates several remote workers to complete a MapReduce task.
 In addition, the students were required to implement portions of the infrastructure for a